Informfully/Informfully.github.io/docs/deliberative.md

 # Deliberative Diversity

-The deliberative `Exposure Diversity` (EPD) is an algorithm that implements a deliberative diversity model by providing news articles from a wide range of topics and viewpoints.
+The deliberative `Exposure Diversity` (EPD) algorithm implements a deliberative diversity model by providing news articles from a wide range of topics and viewpoints.
-EPD emphasizes party visibility, particularly of minority parties, to enhance public awareness and to foster a more inclusive understanding of political discourse.
+EPD emphasizes party visibility, particularly minority parties', to enhance public awareness and foster a more inclusive understanding of political discourse.

 For the code, please see the [EPD implementation](https://github.com/Informfully/Recommenders/tree/main/cornac/models/epd) in the repository.